NirmalaAbothu/team-profile-generator-11.10.20/README.md

 ![alt text](Assets/Images/tests.PNG)

-Implemented the code for Team Profile Generator from COmmand Line Interface This application allows user to add team members to team profile page.
+This application is about Team Profile Generator from Command Line Interface This application allows user to add team members to team profile page.
 First applicatin prompts to user the following questions: